-In the Backster framework, it is a twenty to thirty-five seconds block of polygraph chart time initiated by a symptomatic question having a unique psychological focusing appeal to the examinee who is fearful that the examiner may ask an unreviewed question dealing with an outside issue.
+In the Backster framework, it is a 20- to 35- second block of polygraph chart time initiated by a symptomatic question having a unique psychological focusing appeal to the examinee who is fearful that the examiner may ask an unreviewed question dealing with an outside issue.
+Because subsequent research has not been supportive of the symptomatic question, the value of the black zone has been called into question.
+See: Backster (2001); Krapohl & Ryan (2001).